-The current macro-economic environment of decades-high inflation and concerns about an economic recession in the United States or other major markets has resulted in, among other things, volatility in the capital markets that may have the effect of reducing the Company's ability to access capital, which could in the future negatively affect the Company's liquidity.
+In addition to the foregoing, the current macro-economic environment of decades-high inflation and concerns about an economic recession in the United States or other major markets have resulted in, among other things, volatility in the capital markets that may have the effect of reducing the Company's ability to access capital, which could in the future negatively affect the Company's liquidity.
 In addition, a recession or market correction due to these factors could materially affect the Company's business and the value of its common stock.